What Are Those Thick Blade Grass Clumps?

 Sometimes it’s hard to identify the impurities in your lawn.
 Some might be obvious, like dandelions with their easy-to-recognize color and then wispy appearance.
 When it starts to blend in with your grass, that’s when it becomes difficult to know if something is actually wrong, or if your grass is just growing funny.
 Those thick blade grass clumps you might find are not a normal part of your lawn.
 They’re a weed called fescue.

 Fescue is difficult to get rid of.
 It has deep roots and grows quickly, so it effortlessly competes with the grass of your lawn.
-Your best bet is to either dig deep with your shovel or use a weed control spray will also kill off your healthy grass.
+Your best bet is to dig deep with your shovel as any weed control spray will also kill off your healthy grass.
 Be sure to get out all of the root system so it doesn’t continue to grow after you remove the blades.

 Take Control of Your Lawn.

 Fescue stands no chance in your ryegrass or bluegrass lawn when you work with Green Lawn Fertilizing.
 Our Green Lawn Program is designed to prevent lawn invaders, like fescue, from destroying your dream yard.
 We also know the times it is appropriate to use this turf type.
 Call us today at 888-581-5296 for a free quote.